ikvmnet/ikvm/README.md

   `ikvmstub` executable.
 Generates Java JAR files for .NET assemblies.
 When building Java code that depends on .NET code, these stubs can be used as references.
 + IKVM.Tests
   Various unit tests against IKVM functionality.
++ IKVM.Runtime-ref
+  "Reference" version of the IKVM.Runtime project.
+Due to a circular dependency between IKVM.Java and IKVM.Runtime, IKVM.Java must build against a partial copy of IKVM.Runtime.
++ IKVM.Java-ref
+  "Reference" version of the IKVM.Java project.
+Due to the circular dependency between IKVM.Java and IKVM.Runtime, IKVM.Runtime must build against a partial copy of IKVM.Java.
++ IKVM-pkg
+  To untangle the ProjectReferences between the circular dependencies, this project generates the NuGet package output, including all of it's required dependencies, and the full version of the underlying IKVM assemblies.